jonnor/bike-sharing-oslo/README.md

 Inefficient stations.
 Often no bikes available?
 Almost never being used?

 Are there times where the bikes are not available?
 Taken in for season etc
+Or times of the day where one cannot take bikes out Maximum time to rent the bike

 ### Cross-city comparisons